filipomar/react-sync-promise/README.md

 # react-sync-promise

-A short react helper snippet to handle promises as a react synchronous hook
+A small react helper snippet to handle promises as a react synchronous hook with mininmal amount of re-renders

 ## Usage